Sign Up For Specials & Exclusive Discounts

 Applying fertilizer in the right location ensures maximum absorption and minimizes waste.
 Different plants have unique nutrient needs, and directing fertilizer appropriately can enhance growth while preventing runoff, waste, and imbalances.

 In regions with shorter growing seasons, timing is everything.
-Fertilizing in early spring jumpstarts plant growth, while summer applications sustain it.
+Applying lawn and plant fertilizer in the early spring jumpstarts plant growth, while summer applications sustain it.
 A final fall feeding helps plants store energy to survive harsh winters.

 Spring (early-mid): Apply a balanced fertilizer when soil temperature reaches 55°F.